The Consumers Council of Canada

 How standards help ensure safety and increase consumer confidence

-Aubrey LeBlanc, President of the Consumers Council of Canada, talks about how standards help protect the health and safety of Canadians and increase consumer confidence.
+Aubrey LeBlanc, immediate past president of the Consumers Council of Canada, talks about how standards help protect the health and safety of Canadians and increase consumer confidence.